chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **There are really three overloaded uses of the word "collection":**

--**collection (lowercase c)**, which represents any of the data structures in which objects are stored and iterated over.
+- **collection (lowercase c)**, which represents any of the data structures in which objects are stored and iterated over.

--**Collection (capital C)** is the java.util.Collection interface (with declarations of the methods common to most collections, including add(), remove(), contains(), size(), and iterator()) from which Set, List, and Queue extend.
+- **Collection (capital C)** is the java.util.Collection interface (with declarations of the methods common to most collections, including add(), remove(), contains(), size(), and iterator()) from which Set, List, and Queue extend.
 (That's right, extend, not implement.
 There are no direct implementations of Collection.)

--**Collections (capital C and ends with s)** is the java.util.Collections class that holds a pile of static utility methods for use with collections.
+- **Collections (capital C and ends with s)** is the java.util.Collections class that holds a pile of static utility methods for use with collections.

 ![Sorry.
 Image not loaded](./img/interface_class_hierarchy.png)